Agoric/documentation/main/zoe/api/zoe-helpers.md

 If the `keepOffer` is no longer active, we reject the `tryOffer` with the `keepHandleInactiveMsg`.

-If `canTradeWith` returns false for the two offers, we reject the `tryOffer`.
+If `satisfies` returns false for the two offers, we reject the `tryOffer`.

-If `canTradeWith` is true, we reallocate with Zoe by swapping the amounts for the two offers, then we complete both offers so that the users will receive their payout.
+If `satisfies` is true, we reallocate with Zoe by swapping the amounts for the two offers, then we complete both offers so that the users will receive their payout.
+Any surplus in the swap remains with the offer who gave the surplus.

 ```js
 import { makeZoeHelpers } from '@agoric/zoe/src/contractSupport/zoeHelpers';